WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 Explanation:
 * Line #1.
 Define the function name and provide default constuctor required by such functions.
 * Line #2.
 All functions should extend the `Fn<T, R>` class.
-The type parameter `T` is the input of the function and as it is going to be used as input it is a `Pair<Long, Float>`, which is number of the sample and sample rate respectively.
-The output type parameter `R` in our case is nullable complex number type `ComplexNumber?`, nullable because our future stream is finite.
+The type parameter `T` is the input of the function and as it is going to be used as input it is a `Pair<Long, Float>`, which is index of the sample and sample rate respectively.
+The output type parameter `R` in our case is complex number type `ComplexNumber`, though it is defined as nullable, but we don't use it here, there sinusoid values are cycled.
 * Line #3.
-Convenience constructor that allows to encapsulate parameters propagation and leave the class API nice and readable.
+Convenience constructor which allows to encapsulate parameter propagation and leave the class API nice and readable.
 * Line #4.
 As the secondary constructor defined it calls the primary constructor specifying the parameters in a way it can be used by a function executor.
 More about it [here](https://wavebeans.io/docs/api/functions.html#fninitparameters).
-Both parameters `n` and `k` are stored under repesctive string keys.
+Both parameters `n` and `k` are stored under respective keys.
 * Line #5.
 The `Fn<T, R>` has only one function to implement which performs all work.
 * Line #6-7.
-Extract `n` and `k` out of parameters and make it available via regular variables.
+Extracting `n` and `k` out of parameters and making them available via regular variables.
 * Line #8.
 For convenience, extract the first value of argument and store it under more convenient name.
-It is the number of the sample.
+It is the index of the sample.
 * Line #9-10.
 Calculate the complex sine.
 The `i` values is cycled to be not more than `n`.

-While the complex sine function is defined we can use it as an input and store it to CSV, however as the type we're using has no built-in CSV support, we need to define [the function that explains how to store it](https://wavebeans.io/docs/api/outputs/csv-outputs.html#user-defined-csv-output).
+When the complex sine function is defined, we can use it as an input and store it to CSV, however as the type we're using has no built-in CSV support, we need to define [the function that explains how to store it](https://wavebeans.io/docs/api/outputs/csv-outputs.html#user-defined-csv-output).

 ```kotlin
 val k = 1                                                        // 1